Brattleboro Senior Center schedule

 10:30 a.m. to 1 p.m., beginners pickleball.

-Noon to 12:30 p.m., congregate lunch with meatloaf with gravy, garlic mashed potato, maple glazed carrots, whole wheat roll, tropical fruit.
+Noon to 12:30 p.m., congregate lunch with maple glazed ham steak, roasted red potatoes, buttered garlic carrots, whole wheat roll, tropical fruit.

 1 to 3 p.m., intermediate/advance pickleball in the Gibson Aiken Center third floor gym.